Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Simulation Results

-In Fig.~\ref{fig1}, the DOA estimates for three targets obtained by the proposed algorithm with $L = 3$ iterations are shown.
-The SNRs are -3~dB.
-When $l = 1$, the DOA estimation is based on the initial received signal matrix ${\bf T}_{(2)}$ where cross term ${\bf H}$ is present.
-Note that DOAs of all three targets are not correctly estimated.
+In Fig.~\ref{fig1}, the DOA estimates for three sources obtained by the proposed algorithm with $L = 3$ iterations are shown.
+The SNRs are 0~dB.
+For Step~1, the DOA estimation is based on the initial received signal matrix ${\bf T}_{(2)}$ where cross term ${\bf T}_{{\rm ct},(2)}$ is present.
+Note that DOAs of all three sources are not correctly estimated.
 However, using the proposed iterative estimation method in \textbf{Algorithm~\ref{algorithm}}, it is possible to gradually eliminate the cross term.
-It can be observed in the second iteration ($l = 2$) that the DOA estimates are more accurate after a proper mitigation of the cross term, which in turn provides a better description of ${\bf H}$ for the final iteration ($l =3$).
-Hence, all three targets are resolved successfully in the third iteration.
+It can be observed that the DOA estimates in Step~2 are more accurate after a proper mitigation of the cross term.
+All three sources are resolved successfully.

+{ Then, we assume that totally $K = 9$ sources are impinging on the L-shaped nested array with $\theta_k = 5 + 5k$, $\phi_k = 55 - 5k$, and $ k = 1,2,\cdots, K$.
+We also assume that the powers of all sources are identical, that is, we let the source SNRs all be 13~dB.
+The maximum number of iterations of the proposed algorithm is $L = 20$.
+Only the results of the DOA estimation after Step~2 (final estimates) by the proposed approach are shown.
+The DOA estimates obtained by the JSVD, CESA, TALA and CPD are also given.
+The other settings are the same as in the previous example.

+It can be observed in Fig.~\ref{fig3} that all source DOAs are estimated and paired by our proposed method correctly.
+The approaches used for comparison, however, fail to resolve the $K$ sources and show different levels of estimation error.
+It is also worth noting that some estimates by the proposed approach fall out of the grid slightly, which is caused by the cross term residue in Step~2.
+With the increase of the number of sources, the precise estimation of ${\bf T}_{{\rm ct},(2)}$ becomes more difficult as well as the determination of a proper reliability factor $\mu$ becomes increasingly difficult.
+Under this circumstance, the cross term is unavoidable and the DOA estimation accuracy can therefore degrade.}